appium/appium/README.md

 ## Writing Tests for Appium

+The main guide for getting started writing and running tests is [the running tests](https://github.com/appium/appium/blob/master/docs/running-tests.md) doc, which includes explanations for iOS, Android, and Android older devices.
-We support a subset of the [Selenium WebDriver JSON Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol).

-First and foremost, specify mobile-targeted [desired capabilities](https://github.com/appium/appium/blob/master/docs/caps.md) to run your test through Appium.
+Essentially, we support a subset of the [Selenium WebDriver JSON Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol), and extend it so that you can specify mobile-targeted [desired capabilities](https://github.com/appium/appium/blob/master/docs/caps.md) to run your test through Appium.

 You find elements by using a subset of WebDriver's element-finding strategies.
 See [finding elements](https://github.com/appium/appium/blob/master/docs/finding-elements.md) for detailed information.
 We also have several extensions to the JSON Wire Protocol for [automating mobile gestures](https://github.com/appium/appium/blob/master/docs/gestures.md) like tap, flick, and swipe.